hirefrank/workingtitles.xyz/src/pages/about.md

   order: 1
 ---

-I've seen and felt the unique challenges product leaders face firsthand: constant ambiguity and loneliness at the top.
+I've seen and felt the unique challenges product leaders face: constant ambiguity and loneliness at the top.
 As we climb, we find fewer peers to bounce ideas off.
 Yet, everyone needs support to excel — even writers have editors.

 That's why I created Working Titles.
-The name speaks to our ever-evolving craft.
 We're all works in progress, continuously refining our skills.

 Seeking a trusted sounding board?
 Navigating ambiguity?
 Adapting to industry shifts?
 You don't have to do it alone.
 We'll cut through the noise, sharpen your skills, and amplify your impact.

 ### Areas of Speciality
-No cookie-cutter process &mdash; we'll tailor to your needs.
+No cookie-cutter process &mdash; I'll tailor to your needs.

 <div class="grid grid-cols-1 sm:grid-cols-2 gap-4 my-10">
     <div class="flex flex-col items-center justify-center h-32 bg-zinc-300">